OODEval: Evaluating Large Language Models on Object-Oriented Design: New Benchmarks

 The OODEval benchmark is designed to evaluate the ability of LLMs to generate class diagrams design from natural language requirements.
 The primary challenge in constructing a high-quality OOD dataset lies in the collection of software requirements.
 Publicly available software requirements are already scarce, and resources that provide both requirements and the corresponding design class diagrams are even more limited.
 Existing datasets (e.g., \textit{OOPEval}\cite{wang2024oop} and \textit{RepoClassBench}\cite{deshpande2024classlevelcodegenerationnatural}) automatically generate requirement descriptions from code.
 However, the absence of a rigorous requirement modeling process often leads to incomplete or inaccurate results, thereby reducing the quality and applicability of these datasets.
-To address these limitations, we adopted a multi-source collection strategy.
-First, we reviewed literature published over the past decade on mapping from requirements to design and retrieved 20 usable open source OOD datasets from appendices and online repositories.
-Second, leveraging GitHub's native support for the Mermaid modeling language, we performed a keyword search using the query ``mermaid classdiagram language:Markdown AND requirement path:*.md'' and obtained 13 valid instances that contained both requirements and class diagrams.
-Third, we curated 17 pairs of requirements and designs from the project archives of undergraduate OOD courses.
-Through multiple rounds of collection and screening, we obtained 50 instances, with task IDs encoded from 1 to 50, each containing high-quality requirements and design specifications.
+To address these limitations, we adopted a manual collection strategy drawing from diverse sources: (1) leveraging GitHub's native support for the Mermaid modeling language, we performed a keyword search using the query ``mermaid classdiagram language:Markdown AND requirement path:*.md'' to identify Markdown files containing keywords of "mermaid", "classdiagram", and "requirement"; (2) surveying literature on requirements-to-design mappings and extracting usable open-source OOD datasets from appendices and repositories; and (3) compiling requirements and designs from archived projects in university OOD courses.
+To avoid data leakage, we restricted collection to data created after 2025, as the latest training data cutoff date of the LLMs studied in this work is 2024 (see Table~\ref{tab:model-info}).
+Furthermore, we retained only those instances that contain complete requirements together with their corresponding class diagrams.
+This process ultimately yielded 50 high-quality instances (13 from GitHub, 20 from academic literature, and 17 from university courses), each accompanied by high-quality requirements and design specifications.

 Nevertheless, the original class diagrams exhibited deficiencies in completeness and consistency.
 To ensure quality, three researchers with extensive OOD experience independently reviewed the requirement--design mappings and revised or supplemented class diagrams when necessary.
 Consensus was then reached through group discussion to form unified final designs, thereby reducing subjective bias.
 On average, each data review required 2 hours per person, amounting to a total of 100 hours per person across the dataset.
 All final diagrams were implemented in PlantUML to guarantee representational consistency and reproducibility.
 In addition, the complete dataset was exported into JSON format using the OODEval construction toolkit to facilitate automated evaluation and downstream applications.
 The final dataset consists of 50 standardized requirement--design pairs that can be directly applied to OOD-related research.